 My class and I were invited to forage some edible noxious weeds on a public trail in Breckenridge, Colorado a couple years ago.
-We saw no signs of herbicide spraying there, and I had seen none in past years at that spot, so a couple of us took home nice bags of budding ox-eye daisies (Leucanthemum vulgare), each with a still-thick head of greens.
+We saw no signs of herbicide spray there, and I had seen none in past years at that spot, so a couple of us took home nice bags of budding ox-eye daisies (Leucanthemum vulgare), each with a still-thick mass of greens.

 In this part of the Colorado high country where I live we have two daisies that are considered to be noxious or harmful weeds.
 Both the ox-eye daisy and the chamomile daisy are on List B of Colorado’s noxious weed list.

 Crazy Daisies are Gross

 The more widespread of the two noxious daisies in Summit and Park counties is the chamomile daisy, also known as mayweed or scentless daisy (Tripleurospermum perforatum).
 My friend Nick, who is a landscaper, calls it “crazy daisy.”
 The crazy daisy has classic daisy flowers with a yellow center and white petals (ray florets).
 The leaves are frilly or finely divided and quite emerald green when young.
 After the rosette stage, they bolt tall and proud on sturdy stems, attended by fuzzy leaves.

 “All parts are edible except mature roots,” Cattail Bob Seebeck writes of the crazy daisy in his Survival Plants textbook (2012), though he recommends against the roots due to toughness.
 I have nibbled the greens many times in the hopes of finding some superb use for this invasive species.
 To this day, however, I find them impossibly bitter at all stages of development, even pickled.
 The flowers are okay, however.